 Petrol, wear and tear, traffic accidents and depreciation in value all have to be taken into consideration when driving.
 And I’m sure I don’t need to remind you of public transport costs.

 If you have an online business (and assuming you have an internet connection at home), there is no commute required.
 Working from home wins that argument hands down.

 What if I did not commute in the first place?

 While at work, you need to eat right?
-Whether that’s form the workplace canteen or outside from a surrounding food outlet.
+Whether that’s from the workplace canteen or from a surrounding food outlet.
 Either way, prices will almost always be inflated in this scenario as a result.
 Yes, of course, you will have to eat at home, but eating at home is almost always cheaper and more convenient.
 Planning your meals in advance will be even cheaper, and free up more time.

 What do you wear to work, do you have to buy a uniform or do you have to buy particular clothes that really you would only wear in a work environment?
 If so, there’s money to be saved here too.